-110 JOIL
+110 3011

 School/Site Name:

 Date of Smudging Ceremony:

 Time of Smudging Ceremony (including

-educational intro if applicable):

-Products that will be used i.e. cedar, herbs, grasses, tobacco etc.:
+educational intro if applicable): Products that will be used i.e. cedar, herbs,

+grasses, tobacco etc.:

-Type of Smudging Ceremony i.e. room or
+Type of Smudging Ceremony i.e. room or individuals (how many people) or both:

-individuals (how many people) or both:
+individuals (now many people) or both.

-Group Approved for Smudging Ceremony: N.
+Group Approved for Smudging Ceremony:

-Name and contact info of person Name:
+Name and contact info of person conducting the Ceremony: Name: Phone:

-conducting the Ceremony: Phone:
+conducting the determinity.
+T Hone.

 Room Used for Smudging Ceremony:

 Checklist of Requirements:

+One of the quite in one of

 ☐ Approval for Smudging Ceremony by School Principal

 ☐ Site inspection by NLC Facilities Manager

 ☐ Advance Notice - email to building occupants one-week in advance of Smudging Ceremony, including contact information, time and occasion

 ☐ Sign on door of room including contact information, time and occasion

 ☐ Next day follow-up & form submitted to Superintendent/designate

 Impact of Smudging Ceremony - Next Day Follow-Up (comments):

 Signature of Principal: